WayScience/CytoSnake/docs/workflows.md

 Generates consensus profiles

-Consesus profiles contains unique signatures that are associated with a specific state of the cell. (control, DMSO, chemical/genetic perturbations)
+Consensus profiles contain unique signatures that are associated with a specific state of the cell (e.g., control, DMSO, chemical/genetic perturbations, etc.).

 The development of this workflow was heavily influenced by this study:
 <https://github.com/broadinstitute/cell-health>